-- 17.1.4. they will be able to start attending meetings of the Trust again within such a period as they consider reasonable. - 17.1.5. in the case of an appointed governor, the appointing organisation terminates the appointment; - 17.1.6. they have failed to undertake any training which the Council of Governors requires all Governors to undertake; - 17.1.7. they have failed to sign and deliver to the Secretary a statement in the form required by the Council of Governors confirming acceptance of the code of conduct for Governors: - 17.1.8. they refuse to sign a declaration in the form specified by the Council of Governors that they are a member of a specific public constituency and are not prevented from being a member of the Council of Governors.
-This does not apply to staff members; - 17.1.9. they are removed from the Council of Governors under the following provisions. - 17.2.
-A Governor may be removed from the Council of Governors by a resolution approved by not less than three-quarters of the remaining Governors Members present and voting at a general meeting of the Council of Governors on the grounds that: - 17.2.1. they have committed a serious breach of the code of conduct; or - 17.2.2. they have acted in a manner detrimental to the interests of the Trust; and - 17.2.3. the Council of Governors consider that it is not in the best interests of the Trust for them to continue as a governor.
+- 17.1.4. they will be able to start attending meetings of the Trust again within such a period as they consider reasonable. - 17.1.5. in the case of an elected Governor, they cease to be a member of the constituency by whom they were elected; - 17.1.6. in the case of an appointed Governor, the appointing organisation terminates the appointment; - 17.1.7. they have failed to undertake any training which the Council of Governors requires all Governors to undertake; - 17.1.8. they have failed to sign and deliver to the Secretary a statement in the form required by the Council of Governors confirming acceptance of the code of conduct for Governors; - 17.1.9. they refuse to sign a declaration in the form specified by the Council of Governors that they are a member of a specific public constituency and are not prevented from being a member of the Council of Governors.
+This does not apply to staff members; - 17.1.10. they are removed from the Council of Governors under the following provisions. - 17.2.
+A Council Member may be removed from the Council of Governors by a resolution approved by not less than three-quarters of the remaining Governors Members present and voting at a general meeting of the Council of Governors on the grounds that: - 17.2.1. they have committed a serious breach of the code of conduct; or - 17.2.2. they have acted in a manner detrimental to the interests of the Trust; and - 17.2.3. the Council of Governors consider that it is not in the best interests of the Trust for them to continue as a Governor.